What is Osteoarthritis (OA)?

 It is likely in most people as they age there is an amount of both primary and secondary osteoarthritis.

-- Is the most common type of arthritis
+- It is the most common type of arthritis

 - Most common in weight-bearing joints

-- Knee, Hip, Ankle, Spine (lower back and neck) and end joints of fingers
+- Knee, Hip, Ankle, Spine (lower back and neck) and also end joints of fingers

 - 10% of entire adult population